docknetwork/api-docs/source/index.html.md

 `DELETE /dids/{did}`

-This is an operation to delete a DID from the blockchain.
+A DID can be deleted from the blockchain by sending the corresponding message signed with the current key.
 However, further attempts to resolve this DID will fail.

+It should be noted that the accounts used to send the transactions are unrelated to the keys connected with the DID.
+As a result, the DID may have been created with one account, updated, and deleted with another account.
+In the data model, the accounts are irrelevant, and they are not connected with the DID in the chain state.

 <h3 id="delete-did-parameters">Parameters</h3>